whelan-low/tp/docs/UserGuide.md

 Format: `/delete_class module/MODULE_CODE class/TUTORIAL_CLASS`

+Note:
 - If the module code does not exist, it returns an error.
 - If the tutorial class within that module code does not exist, it returns an error and the list of tutorial classes in that module code.
 - If no parameters are specified, returns an error
+- The module itself will not be deleted upon deletion of all of its tutorial classes.
+To delete the module itself, see `delete_module`

 Examples:

 - `/delete_class module/CS2103T class/T10`
+Explanation: Deletes tutorial class `T10` from the module `CS2103T`
 - `/delete_class module/CS2109S class/T01`
+Explanation: Deletes tutorial class `T01` from the module `CS2109S`
+---
+### Deleting modules : `delete_module`

+Deletes a specified module from the system.

+Format: `/delete_module module/MODULE_CODE`

+- If the module code does not exist, it returns an error.
+- If no parameters are specified, returns an error

+Examples:

+- `/delete_class module/CS2103T` <br>
+Explanation: Deletes module `CS2103T` from the system
+- `/delete_class module/CS2109S` <br>
+Explanation: Deletes module `CS2109S` from the system

 ---
 ### Listing all tutorial classes: `list_classes`